LucasBr003/ez-saving/README.md

 # Description
 "EzSaving" is a versatile Godot engine plugin designed to streamline and simplify the management of save and load systems in your game.
 With its user-friendly features, it empowers developers to effortlessly implement multiple save files, allowing players to store and retrieve their progress independently.
 This plugin ensures a seamless and flexible approach to handling game saves, enhancing the overall player experience while providing the convenience of multiple save slots.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!IMPORTANT]
-**Disclaimer**: While EzSaving streamlines the process of loading and saving in a game, it may seem a bit complex at first for newcomers.
-We recommend taking some time to explore the documentation and examples to fully grasp its capabilities and make the most of this powerful tool.
-Once you're familiar with it, you'll find that EzSaving significantly simplifies the management of game data and enhances the player experience
+> While EzSaving streamlines the process of loading and saving in a game, it may seem a bit complex at first for newcomers.
+We recommend taking some time to explore the documentation and examples to fully grasp its capabilities and make the most of this powerful tool. > Once you're familiar with it, you'll find that EzSaving significantly simplifies the management of game data and enhances the player experience

 # Getting Started: New Tab
 To get started with EzSaving, let's take a look at the tab it adds at the top of the engine, where you'll find the basic configuration settings for the plugin.
 This is your starting point for setting up and customizing the plugin to suit your game's saving and loading needs.